mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

 Breethe.Mock
 |> expect(:get_location, fn _location_id -> location end)
 ```
-As long as we’ve established the callback in the behavior implemented by the Breethe module, we don’t need to explicitly define the Breethe.Mock module (Mox creates it).
+As long as we’ve established the callback in the behaviour implemented by the Breethe module, we don’t need to explicitly define the Breethe.Mock module (Mox creates it).
 Here's the callback for this particular function (for reference, it isn't coded in the test).
 ```elixir
 # apps/breethe/lib/breethe.ex
 defmodule Behaviour do